alternativer/duck_cms/README.md

 Pre-release version.
 You can expect incomplete features and breaking changes before a stable v0.1.0 is released.

 Main components:
-- Core - A functional website can be built and deployed by inserting components in database and running a server, see https://github.com/DuckCMSCMS/DuckCMS_demo
+- Core - A functional website can be built and deployed by inserting components in database and running a server
 - Admin - LiveView UI to manage layouts, pages, and all other resources.
-See https://github.com/DuckCMSCMS/DuckCMS_live_admin
 - Page Builder - An easy to use, drag & drop UI for building pages, targeted to non-technical users.
 Not released yet, in the initial stages of development.

 ## Local Development